 56. Safety.
 It’s not something to be taken granted for.

 57. Free wi-fi and fast, stable network.

 58. Technology.
 I’m thankful to have a MacBook that allows me to edit videos, and especially WordPress and Google Doc for saving my work!
 They saved me so many times when my Macbook went down.

 59. Mosquito net.
 Without it, I won’t be able to sleep peacefully at night.

-61. TV programs that makes me laugh.
+61. TV programs that make me laugh.

 64. Music.
-Listen to the opening track from the Broadway musical, Waitress, gave me energy.
-Thank you Sara Bareilles for writing all the beautiful music.
+Listen to the opening track from the Broadway musical Waitress gave me energy.
+Thank you, Sara Bareilles, for writing all the beautiful music.

 66. Peaceful and quiet environment.
 For relaxation and writing.